 This is when you have gaping at the waist – the bones in the back are either too flexible, or the waist is too small than you’re ready for.
 This CAN ruin the corset because it’s forcing the bones to twist in their channels.
 It can even make the bones kink outward or inward into your back, which is quite uncomfortable.

 Avoid corset patterns that are curvier than you are ready for.
-If you have a very “unyielding” figure, you may have to train down before buying corsets like WKD or Isabella.
+If you have a very “unyielding” figure, you may have to train down before buying extremely curvy corsets like WKD or Isabella.

-I’d recommend you start with a larger corset size, or go for a corset that makes more gentle/ natural hourglass or slim silhouettes like Timeless Trends.
+I’d recommend you start with a larger corset size, or go for a corset that makes more gentle/ natural hourglass or slim silhouette corset.

 Avoid any corsets that say “modern slim” silhouette or “gentle curves.”
 This may include any of the “Level 1” corsets from Orchard Corset, the underbust corsets from Corsets-UK.

-Try What Katie Did Morticia corset, the Curvy Girl corset from Azrael’s Accomplice, or several options available from Isabella Corsetry or Ms Martha’s corset shop.
+Try What Katie Did Vamp corset, the Curvy Girl corset from Azrael’s Accomplice, or several options available from Isabella Corsetry.

 A diagonal but fairly parallel gap means that the corset fits your ribcage, waist and hips reasonably well but it is twisting on the body.
 There are several reasons why this may be happening: 1.
 If the corset is made with twill and all of the panels have the twill running in the same direction.
 Twill, while strong, has an asymmetric weave so stretches more on one bias than another.
 To test if your corset has stretched differently on either side, measure the ½ circumference on each side of your corset at ribcage, waist and hips.
 See if both sides are equal.2.
 It may just have been how you put the corset on that day!
 Always lace in front of a mirror to avoid tying it skewed.
 If you notice your corset is twisted, take it off immediately and put it on again straight.
 It is possible for a corset to season into a permanent twisted shape!
 3. It may not be the corset, but rather your body that is asymmetric.
 If you have any of the following then this can make a symmetric corset look asymmetric: